lupasearch/sylius-plugin/README.md

 # LupaSearch Sylius plugin

+The LupaSearch Sylius plugin seamlessly integrates your Sylius store with the LupaSearch SaaS platform.
+This plugin handles the synchronization of product data and search configuration, ensuring your store's search functionality is always up-to-date and optimized for performance.

 ## Compatibility

 The plugin is compatible with Sylius 1.12.\*

 ## Installation

+> **_NOTE:_** Before installation, please contact our support team at support@lupasearch.com to obtain the necessary credentials and onboarding information.

 To install the LupaSearch plugin, follow these steps: